sqreen/rb-security-txt/README.md

 # Security.txt toolbox for your Ruby app

-This gem provides a Rack middleware and matching Rails engine that will provides a nicely formatted [security.txt](https://tools.ietf.org/html/draft-foudil-securitytxt-02) for your application.
+This gem provides a Rack middleware and matching Rails engine that will provide a nicely formatted [security.txt](https://tools.ietf.org/html/draft-foudil-securitytxt-02) for your application.
 It also includes a generator and parser of security.txt files.

 References: